kamerlinlab/KIF/README.md

 Note that how you define the descriptor is up to you, and you can use either a continuous variable or a categorical variable (some tips on how to decide what to use will be given below).

 **More Detail Please!**
-For a more complete description of KIF, please refer to our preprint: TODO.
+For a more complete description of KIF, [please refer to our preprint](https://chemrxiv.org/engage/chemrxiv/article-details/63afa03c963bf350c9abb601).
 Included in the preprint is a description of some of the generic workflows possible alongside the application of KIF to several different biomolecular systems.

 There are also tutorials available (discussed below).